Tiolu22/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes owner and group owner
+changes owners using symbolic link